snhirsch/mustang-midi-bridge/README.md

-The command line parameter for MIDI controller port is now assumed to start at 0 rather than 1 in order to match the way Linux ALSA enumerates devices (see 'Run' below).
+The command line parameter for MIDI controller port is now assumed to start at 0 rather than 1 in order to match the way Linux ALSA enumerates devices.

 I have added a runtime framework that starts and stops the program automatically based on attached MIDI devices.
 There is a small amount of customization required to account for your specific amp model and MIDI controller interface.
-Please see below (for experts) or the Install Wiki page (link below) for complete step-by-step details.

 Support added for amp and effects models specific to the Mustang v2 products.

 Added a python script to drive regression testing.
+Tests require LCD display for feedback and are not going to be of much use unless you have a Mustang III, IV or V model.